davidgarland/sap/README.md

 # Sap
 ## "Summer AI Project" from 2018

-This was basically just my effort towards learning how to make a really simple neural network to do some trivial task-- in this case, teaching it how to calculate what angle to shoot a ball at given some target at "x" distance away.
+This was basically just my effort towards learning how to apply a really simple neural network to do some trivial task-- in this case, teaching it how to calculate what angle to shoot a ball at given some target at "x" distance away.